College of Engineering Outstanding Graduating Senior Awards

 - Students must have a minimum 3.0 cumulative GPA

 An award selection committee comprised of College of Engineering faculty and staff will review applications and select up to five students to be named finalists for the award.
-Finalists will be invited to participate in a 15–minute interview with the selection committee the week of March 4-8.
+Finalists will be invited to participate in a 15–minute interview with the selection committee the week of March 31-April 3 (dates could adjusted depending on committee members schedules).

-March 7: Finalists notified and invited to interview
+By March 31: Finalists notified and invited to interview

 Past Award Recipients